nkpatro/TMS/apps/ActivityTrackerAPI/api-routes.md

+I'll update the API routes documentation by adding the missing sections and endpoints:

 # API Routes Documentation

 This document contains all the API routes implemented in the application, organized by controller.
 Each route includes its HTTP method, path, description, required inputs, and expected outputs.